 After Candia’s brief intro, the comic breaks into three stories.
-The first of which is Immortal No More!
-It paints a world where immortality has been achieved.
+The first of which is ‘Immortal No More!’; it paints a world where immortality has been achieved.
 A serum developed to return consumers to a youthful state uses the cells of dead bodies.
-As a result, a new problem arises in deciding who lives and dies.
+As a result, a new problem arises in deciding who lives and who dies.
 The solution?
-An algorithm would read all of your media presence ever, to decide if you could live out in peaceful retirement, or simply become sustenance for the next immortal.
+An algorithm that reads all of your media presence ever, and decides if you can live out in peaceful retirement, or simply become sustenance for the next immortal.

 In addition to a very morbid premise, it continues on in an even darker story.
-The main characters’ anguish over her stolen media presence is palpable.
-There is a clear emotional investment in this story for me.
-That is in no small part due to the art and how it showcases the characters’ pain.
-Immortal No More!
-Doesn’t try to evade darkness of the genre of science fiction, it embraces it and paints a well told visual tale of loss.
+The main character’s anguish over her stolen media presence is palpable.
+There is clear emotional investment in this story for me.
+That is in no small part due to the art and how it showcases the character’s pain.
+‘Immortal No More!’ doesn’t try to evade the darkness of the sci-fi genre.
+Instead, it embraces it and paints a well-told visual tale of loss.

 This tale is of Pamela, who braves a horrible visit to the doctor in order to find out what’s making her sick.
-This comic focuses heavily on themes of a broken medical system.
+This story focuses heavily on themes of a broken medical system.
 Pamela finds herself waiting for hours at a doctor’s office.
 When finally seen, her problems are dismissed as hysteria and she is simply scoffed at.
 As far as health goes, I think we all find our newsfeeds inundated with facts and opinions.
 Especially on things regarding what to eat, take and do in order to be healthy.
-Oftentimes it becomes impossible to distinguish the real from the fake and who to trust when it comes to advice.
-This story plays off of these fears and reminds us that sometimes, it’s better to trust yourself.
+Oftentimes, it becomes impossible to distinguish the real from the fake and who to trust when it comes to advice.
+This premise plays off of these fears and reminds us that sometimes, it’s better to trust yourself.